omitogunjesufemi/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-`7-model_state_fetch_all.py` | A script that lists all State objects from the database `8-model_state_fetch_first.py` | A script that prints the first State object from the database `9-model_state_filter_a.py` | Lists all State objects that contain the letter a from the database
+`7-model_state_fetch_all.py` | A script that lists all State objects from the database `8-model_state_fetch_first.py` | A script that prints the first State object from the database `9-model_state_filter_a.py` | Lists all State objects that contain the letter a from the database `10-model_state_my_get.py` | A script that prints the State object with the name pass as argument from the database